Web Editor

 Branches

-Branches allow you to work on documentation changes without affecting the main version until you’re ready.
+Branches allow you to work on documentation changes without updating the main version until you’re ready for your changes to go live.

 Creating a Branch

-1. Click on the branch name in the editor toolbar (usually shows main by default)
+- Select the branch name in the editor toolbar (usually

-3. Enter a descriptive name for your branch
+- Enter a descriptive name for your branch.

 Switching Branches

-To switch branches, you can click on the current branch name in the editor toolbar and select the branch you want to switch to from the dropdown menu.
+- Select the branch that you want to switch to from the dropdown menu.

-2. Click the “Create Pull Request” button in the top-right corner
+- Click the Publish Pull Request button in the top-right corner of the editor.

 Reviewing Pull Requests

-Pull requests can be reviewed directly in your Git platform (GitHub, GitLab).
+You can review pull requests in your Git platform (GitHub, GitLab).

-After the pull request is created, you can see the preview deployment of the changes.
+After you create a pull request, you can see a preview deployment of the changes.

-Upon approval, the pull request can be merged into your main branch and the changes will be deployed to your production site.
+After a reviewer approves a pull request, you can merge the pull request into your main branch and the changes will be deployed to your live documentation site.

 Git Synchronization

-The Web Editor seamlessly integrates with your Git repository, ensuring that all changes are properly versioned and tracked.
+The web editor integrates with your Git repository, ensuring that all changes are properly versioned and tracked.

 How Git Sync Works

-1. Authentication: The Web Editor connects to your Git repository through our GitHub App or GitLab integration.
+Authentication: The web editor connects to your Git repository through our GitHub App or GitLab integration.

-2. Automatic Fetching: When you open the editor, it automatically fetches the latest content from your repository’s main branch.
+Automatic fetching: When you open the editor, it automatically fetches the latest content from your repository’s main branch.

-3. Change Tracking: As you make edits in the Web Editor, changes are tracked and can be committed to your repository.
+Change tracking: As you make edits, the web editor tracks changes and can commit them to your repository.

-4. Branching: Changes can be made directly to your main branch or to a separate feature branch, depending on your workflow preferences.
+Branching: You can make changes directly to your main branch or to a separate branch, depending on your workflow preferences.

-5. Pull Requests: For collaborative workflows, you can create pull requests directly from the Web Editor.
+Pull requests: For collaborative workflows, you can create pull requests from the web editor.

 Git Terminology

-While not necessary, understanding the following terms will help you work more effectively with the Web Editor.
+Understanding the following terms can help you work more effectively with the web editor and the Git workflow.

 Troubleshooting